JungVictor/jungvictor.github.io/doc/arithmetic-model.md

----
-description: Create a MDD from a series of arithmetic constraints
----

 # :triangular_ruler: ArithmeticModel <!-- {docsify-ignore-all} -->

 To build a MDD corresponding to a series of artihmetic constraint, you must first create a new model : `ArithmeticModel model = new ArithmeticModel();`.